 Returning F-1 Students

-- Contact your Academic Department to verify both that you will be able to:
+- Contact your Academic Department to verify you will be able to:

 a.
 Return to your academic program and

 b.
 Enroll in sufficient face-to-face credit hours to maintain your F-1 status